lordbnn/ETL-for-retail-business/README.md

 ## Why containerized lambda?
 [Back to top](#table-of-contents)

-The decision of my ETL pipeline components and processes are based these major considerations:
+The decision of my ETL pipeline components and processes are based on these major considerations:
 - ABC company would be recieving data from transactional activities on daily basis.
-The flux of these activities cannot be forecasted by an exact number of, for example: expected orders in a day/week/month, hence the project has to be considered as a memory intensive workload.
+The quantity of these activities cannot be accurately forecasted, for example: expected orders in a day/week/month, hence the project has to be considered as a memory intensive workload because of it's unpredictability.
 - ABC requires analytics report mostly on a yearly reporting period.
 - The data is expected to rapidly grow considering the expanding plans the company would have.
 - All online activities are free